IBM/ibm-streams-with-python-api/README.md

 ### 8. Cancel the job

-To cancel the job from your notebook, in `Section 5`, a button is created which you can click to cancel the job.
+In `Section 5` of the notebook, a button is created which you can click to cancel the job.

 ![cancel-job](doc/source/images/cancel-job.png)